Dceglio1/ALS5224/README.md

 ```
 </details>

+Outputs:
+- 1 "abundance" file for each sample, showing rpob normalized ARG counts

 Finally, run merging_my_noramlized.sh.
 This script merges the previous abundance_new.csv files for each sample into a single, final output: I2GDS_G6_AMR_Diamond.txt.
 This output will be one of the inputs for the R script.

+Inputs:
+- The "abundance" files for each sample from the previous step

 <details>
 <summary> merging_my_noramlized.sh</summary>